 Graduate assistantships are available for graduate students matriculated in programs at Shippensburg University with a priority given to those students whose past experiences and future career goals are most suitable for college counseling services.
 These positions are 15-18 hour-per-week, paid positions.
 Summer graduate assistantships are typically filled internally before considering other candidates.

 Field internships are available for graduate students with a priority given to those students with career aspirations of college counseling.
 These positions are typically 20 hours per week during two consecutive fifteen week semesters with up to 10-12 weekly individual counseling contacts.
 Priority may be given to those interns who can make an academic year (fall through spring) commitment.
 Specialized training experiences may be developed consistent with trainee goals/experiences and supervisor availability.
 All interns receive a minimum of one hour per week of individual supervision.

 - Provide outreach to the campus community through workshops and programs as requested (e.g. residence hall programs, in-class programs, workshops for student groups, campus-wide programming initiatives).

 - Assist specific departments or programs by developing specific services and outreach efforts.

 - Facilitate or co-facilitate psycho-educational, therapeutic or support groups under the supervision of senior staff.

 - Assist in relevant research or program evaluation projects.

-- Assist with UCC sponsored and co-sponsored campus-wide programs (Martin Luther King Jr. Day, Take Back the Night, the Annual Wellness Fair and others).
+- Assist with UCC sponsored and co-sponsored campus-wide programs (Martin Luther King Jr. Day, Take Back the Night, the Annual Wellness Fair, Admissions Open House, New Student Orientation, and others).

-- Serve as a liaison to specific campus units (such as Career Development Center, Women's Center, Multicultural Student Affairs, Connections, Office of Greek Affairs, Athletic Department, and others).
+- Serve as a liaison to specific campus units (such as the Career Center, Women's Center, Multicultural Student Affairs, Connections, Office of Greek Affairs, Athletic Department, and others).